golden-hu/resume/resume_en.md

   testing, iterating and publishing.
 I also participate in development of the web service, both front-end and backend.
   * Interesting challenges: The App involved multi-language and multi-currency offshore payment.
- * 主要职责：负责Klook iOS App架构及开发，参与该App原型、界面设计、Api设计、开发、测试、发布全过程及产品的多次版本迭代。参与维护Klook网站前端及部分后端代码。
- * 技术难点：Klook App涉及多语言浏览、多货币境外支付等功能，软件复杂度较高。另外，为了提高用户体验，需要实现较为复杂的用户交互界面。App在App Store **第一次提交**就通过审核，发布首月就被评为**优秀新App**登上App Store首页推荐(链接：[http://dwz.cn/MEOUQ](http://dwz.cn/MEOUQ))。
+Complicated UI/Animation are programmed and tuned to make the App more appealing.
+The App is featured as Best New Apps by Apple on first launch.
+By the end of the year, it is featured as "Best of 2015" by Apple.

 ### Guangzhou BestApp Co Ltd

 #### iOS Software Engineer - Nov, 2013 - Jul, 2014

- * 使用技术：iOS, Ruby on Rails, TDD, Git, Javascript, HTML, CSS
+ * Skills used：iOS, Ruby on Rails, TDD, Git, Javascript, HTML, CSS
- * 主要职责：负责开发酒店订房客户端开发，服务端自动生成App；参与该酒店项目服务端开发（Ruby on Rails）及前端开发，包括沟通需求、独立开发商户后台管理系统前后端多个功能、接入七牛云储存服务等；另外，还负责该公司智能门锁iOS客户端、pm25.in iOS客户端项目的开发及维护。
+ * Role overview: Develop an hotel booking iOS App.
+Involved in web front-end projects development.

 ## Education